 3. After about 10 minutes, transfer into a slow cooker and simmer on the lowest setting for about an hour.
 Strain and serve in heat-proof glasses.

-Serving tip: depending on the event, why not decorate your glasses with a slice of orange, Halloween-inspired umbrella or even a mini candy cane?
-Cute.
+Serving tip: depending on the event, why not decorate your glasses with a slice of orange for a cute addition to your Thanksgiving dinner spread?
+Lovely.

 Can you keep mulled wine?